 Fitting the Bill—A History of Commonwealth Parliamentary Drafting

 A history of OPC, and of Commonwealth Parliamentary drafting generally was published in 2012.
-Please contact us if you would like us to post a copy to you.
+Find the electronic copy here, otherwise please contact us if you would like us to post a copy to you.